Democrats throw support behind Fetterman following depression revelation: ‘A sign of strength’

 Sen. Tina Smith (D-Minn.), who has been open about her bout with depression dating back decades, said Fetterman “is doing exactly what he should do, which is seek help.”

-“Seeking help when you need it is a sign of strength, not weakness, something that John is demonstrating for all of us,” Smith said.
+“Seeking help when you need it is a sign of strength, not weakness, something that John is demonstrating for all of us,” Smith wrote on Twitter.

 Durbin said depression has become more recognized and accepted as something that many Americans struggle to live with.